todbichig/todbichiginput/README.md

-# Tod Bichig Keyboards
+# Tod Bichig Keyboards -- 托忒蒙文的键盘布局 （输入法）
 Mac Os X & Linux keyboards for typing Tod (Clear) script Mongolian.
 Tod script is used for writing Oirat Mongolian in Xinjiang and traditionally used by Kalmyks in Kalmykia.
 ### MacOs X Keyboard
 ##### Installation Instructions:
 ###### Step 1
- Drop the .bundle file into ~/Library/Keyboard Layouts (You can find the Library by holding down the option key in Finder and selecting the 'Go' menu)
+ Drop the .bundle file into ~/Library/Keyboard Layouts
+ (You can find the Library by holding down the option key in Finder and selecting the 'Go' menu)
 ###### Step 2
-  Go to System Preferences > Keyboard > Input Sources Add Tod Script (It will probably be listed under 'Others')
+  Go to System Preferences > Keyboard > Input Sources
+  Add Tod Script (It will probably be listed under 'Others')
 ### Linux Keyboard
 The Linux keyboard is for X11 using xkb